INNVTV/Azure-EventGrid-Microservices/README.md

 # Running Sample:
-Update the .env file with your Azure Event Grid settings:
+Update the .env file with your Azure Event Grid settings

 **IMAGE HERE**